-We have a marketing media services agreement with Apollo Group, Inc. The agreement provides the framework for our relationship with Apollo Group.
-It has no expiration date but may be terminated by either party upon thirty days' prior written notice.
-During the term of the agreement, we may not perform advertising services for any other institution of higher education, whether for-profit or non-profit, other than Apollo Group.
-The agreement requires us to enter into separate purchase orders or statements of work, referred to as "media schedules," which describe the services we provide to Apollo Group on a project basis and the compensation we are paid.
-To date, we have entered into two media schedules with Apollo Group.
-The first media schedule was a trial run that by its terms covered a period of six months ending June 30, 2011, but which Apollo Group and we agreed to extend until August 31, 2011 and provided for fees to us in the amount of \$664,000.
-Thereafter, based on Apollo Group's satisfaction with our performance, we entered into a second media schedule which expanded the scope of our services and covers a longer period than the term of the first media schedule, one year ending September 12, 2012, and provides for fees to us in the amount of \$1,550,000.
-Pursuant to the agreement and related media schedules, we receive fees for placing advertising media on our websites to promote Apollo Group's University of Phoenix and for creating, maintaining and operating the "Education to Career" and "Education to Education" networking portal websites.
+On January 11, 2011, we entered into a marketing media services agreement with Apollo Group, Inc. The agreement provides the framework for our relationship with Apollo Group.
+It has no expiration date but could be terminated by either party upon thirty days prior written notice.
+During the term of the agreement, we could not perform advertising services for any other institution of higher education, whether for-profit or non-profit, other than Apollo Group.
+The agreement required us to enter into separate purchase orders or statements of work, referred to as "media schedules," which describe the services we provided to Apollo Group on a project basis and the compensation we were paid.
+We entered into two media schedules with Apollo Group.
+The first media schedule was a trial run that by its terms covered a period of six months ending June 30, 2011, but which Apollo Group and we agreed to extend until August 31, 2011, and provided for fees to us in the amount of \$664,000.
+Thereafter, based on Apollo Group's satisfaction with our performance, we entered into a media schedule which expanded the scope of our services and covered a longer period than the term of the first media schedule, ending September 11, 2012, and provided for fees to us in the amount of \$1,550,000.
+Pursuant to the agreement and related media schedules, we received fees for placing advertising media on our websites to promote Apollo Group's University of Phoenix and for creating, maintaining and operating the "Education to Career" and "Education to Education" networking portal websites.
 Most of our advertising revenue is derived from our agreement with Apollo Group.
+For the nine months ended September 30, 2012, we recognized \$1.5 million in respect of fees from Apollo Group for our services.
+This constituted 32% of our total revenue and 87% of our revenue from consumer media advertising and marketing solutions.
 In 2011, we recognized revenue of \$1.1 million in respect of fees from Apollo Group for our services.
 This constituted 20% of our total revenue and 72% of our revenue from consumer media advertising and marketing solutions.
 On June 11, 2012, we agreed to an insertion order with Apollo Group.
-The insertion order provides for payment to us of up to \$150,000 per month for a period of 12 months beginning July 2012, based upon the number of persons we refer to the University of Phoenix who express an interest in obtaining information about attending the University of Phoenix.
-There is no guaranteed payment associated with this insertion order and for the first 12 days of this insertion order, PDN generated \$63,400 of revenue.
-For additional information about our business arrangements with Apollo Group, please see the section entitled "Business - the University of Phoenix."
+The insertion order now governs our agreement with Apollo Group with respect to the "Education to Education" networking portal websites, and it provides for payment to us of up to \$150,000 per month during a twelve-month term commencing July 1, 2012 and ending July 1, 2013, based upon the number of persons we refer to the University of Phoenix who express an interest in obtaining information about attending the University of Phoenix.
+There is no guaranteed payment associated with this insertion order and for the nine months ended September 30, 2012, PDN generated \$313,000 of revenue pursuant to the insertion order.
+On October 1, 2012, we entered into a revised and restated master services agreement with Apollo Group to replace our original marketing media services agreement.
+Our new agreement now governs our agreement with Apollo Group with respect to "Education to Careers" networking portal website, and it provides for monthly payments of \$116,667 during a one year term ending March 31, 2014.
+For additional information about our business arrangements with Apollo Group, please see the section entitled "Business - Advertising Revenue - University of Phoenix."